Chungnam National University

-History and introduction
+History

 Chungnam National University was founded in 1952.
 Its motto is "Creativity, Development, and Service to the community".
 Situated in the central region of the Korean peninsula, CNU is located near the Daedeok R&D Special District, the Multifunctional Administrative City, the Daejeon Government Complex, and the Headquarters of the Korean Army, Air Force, and Navy.

 Colleges and departments

 Humanities

 The College of Humanities offers programs in linguistic, literary, cultural, and human science fields.

 Social Sciences

 The college was established on March 1, 1990, as a separate division from the College of Humanities and College of Law.
 The main aim of the college is to provide students with academic, scientific, and professional knowledge in the fields of social sciences.
 The College of Social Sciences consists of eight departments.

 Natural Sciences

 The College of Natural Sciences aims at enabling students to acquire broad general education in the natural sciences and, its policy of emphasizing basic sciences encourages students and professors to exchange knowledge and research in conjunction with the adjacent Daedeok Research Complex.